 You get a Preview of the Famous Christmas Decor

 New York is known as one of the best places to be during the Christmas season, it’s magical.
 Whilst the official start of the Christmas period in New York is usually classed as the first Monday after Thanksgiving, much of the Christmas decor is already there to see.
-In fact when walking through city in the afternoon on Thanksgiving we stumbled upon Saks Fifth Avenue Store which had its christmas lights dancing to music, it was quite spectacular!
+In fact, when walking through the city in the afternoon on Thanksgiving we stumbled upon Saks Fifth Avenue Store which had its Christmas lights dancing to music, it was quite spectacular!
 I got the impression that Thanksgiving day only seemed to be really celebrated until after lunchtime, after which life somewhat returned to normal and Christmas was underway!

 If You Want to See the Parade You Need to Get There as Early as 4am

 I’ve got to be honest, we totally missed the parade and watched it on TV instead.
 We’d only had a few hours sleep when the alarm went off at some crazy time in the morning and it was dark and cold and we just couldn’t do it!
 If you do want to see it prepare to line the street in the middle of the night and bring as many warm clothing and layers as you can as it is beyond freezing!